OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 If not included in the asset, a default exponent is computed based on the positional information in the dataset.
 However, this should be seen as a starting point and you will likely want to modify it so that the scale of the points looks good based on the density, number of points and the spread of your particular dataset, as well as the use case for which it is to be shown.

 Secondly, a multiplicative factor that can be used to increase or decrease the *visual* size of the points also exists.
 This factor can be seen as a tool to quickly increase or decrease the appeared size of all points equally.
-This factor is applied at the last step, after the exponential scaling and any pixel size effects.
+This factor is applied at the last step, after the exponential scaling and any max size effects.

 To update the scaling in the points, add a `SizeSettings` table to your asset specification.
 See example: